Arc'teryx Adahy Hoody Review

 The Adahy earns a low score in our warmth metric.
 It's thin, and there isn't enough loft (created by the soft microfleece) to hold a great deal of warm air around your body.
-If you're the type that shivers when it's in the sixties (F), you should bump the warmth up a notch with the Arc'teryx Kyanite Hoody or the Patagonia R1 Hoody.
+If you're the type that shivers when it's in the sixties, you should bump the warmth up a notch with a thicker fleece with more pile.

 Our testers love this jacket for its comfort.
-We wore it to shady crags, where it fits well under a climbing harness and is so stretchy that we could easily pull the sleeves up and out of the way for hand jamming, and felt unencumbered during long reaches.
+We wore it to shady crags, and it fits well under a climbing harness.
+The fabric is so stretchy that we could easily pull the sleeves up and out of the way for hand jamming, and we felt unencumbered during long reaches.
 We wore it on early morning runs where we could progress from hood up to unzipped, to comfortably tied around the waist as our heart rates rose, along with the sun.

 The Adahy is as light and thin as some base layers; while it doesn't feature a gridded pattern like the Patagonia R1 Hoody, it's more breathable, though not as warm.
 Because it lacks a hard face like the Arc'teryx Procline Hybrid and the Patagonia R1 Techface, it breathes significantly better, but can't hold up against the wind very well.
 When hiking with a heavy pack and a sweaty back, we were able to dry out the Adahy fairly quickly, about 20 minutes, in full sun.

-This stretchy, snug-fitting fleece layers great over a t-shirt and underneath a warmer, insulated jacket like the Arc'teryx Proton LT.
+This stretchy, snug-fitting fleece layers great over a t-shirt and underneath a warmer, insulated jacket.
 Even with the hood, the Adahy is so thin and stretchy that we hardly notice it under there in terms of mobility, while we do notice the extra edge against the cold.
 There aren't any thumb loops, but the sleeves manage to be tight enough to stay in place while you slide into another layer without feeling uncomfortable and restrictive.